Where should we go from here?

 It is not easy to be simple.

-Life can be complex and the best path forward often requires hard work, but how about this…
+Life can be complex and the best path forward can require hard work, but how about this…

 Rather than hard work translating into more complex solutions, maybe we should work harder on being simple.